What is required to make payslips for your employees when we do the payroll?

 In this mail, you will find instructions on how to sign the transfer agreement.

-The transfer agreement enables the payroll system to automate transfers of salaries and taxes to employees and the tax office.
+The transfer agreement enables the payroll system to automate transfers of salaries and taxes to employees and the Danish Tax Agency.

 Deadline for sending payroll information for salaries